Xilinx/finn/docs/finn/nw_prep.rst

    :scale: 70%
    :align: center

 The main principle of FINN are analysis and transformation passes.
-If you like to have more information about these please have a look at section :ref:`analysis_pass` and :ref:`transformation_pass` or at chapter :ref:`tutorials` about the provided Jupyter notebooks.
+For more information about these, see :ref:`analysis_pass` and :ref:`transformation_pass` in the :ref:`concepts` documentation, or the tutorial notebooks in :ref:`tutorials`.

-This page is about the network preparation, the flow step that comes after the :ref:`brevitas_export`.
-Its main idea is to optimize the network and convert the nodes to custom nodes that correspond to `finn-hlslib <https://github.com/Xilinx/finn-hlslib>`_ functions.
-In this way we get a network that we can bring to hardware with the help of Vitis and Vivado.
-For that we have to apply several transformations on the ONNX model, which this flow step receives wrapped in the :ref:`modelwrapper`.
+This page describes the network preparation flow step that comes after :ref:`brevitas_export`.
+The main idea is to optimize the network and convert nodes to hardware layers that correspond to `finn-hlslib <https://github.com/Xilinx/finn-hlslib>`_ or `finn-rtllib <https://github.com/Xilinx/finn-rtllib>`_ implementations.
+This prepares the network for hardware generation with Vitis HLS and Vivado.
+Network preparation applies several transformations to the ONNX model, which is wrapped in a :ref:`modelwrapper`.

 Various transformations are involved in the network preparation.
 The following is a short overview of these.